The Covid-19 Impact on the Pharma Sector

 - Also virtualizing several other aspects like patient consent, remote randomization, remote data capture, reporting, etc.

-Acceleration in approvals by Regulators
+Acceleration in approval by Regulators

 Regulatory & Approval teams are working 24×7 to support the Pharma companies in every possible way.